 Layout, design and content

-Session replay needs to clearly show the layout, design and content of the web page being replayed.
-Furthermore, at a time when sites are personalised so uniquely to the individual visitor, the replay must be the actual layout, design and content seen by the visitor at the time of their visit.
+Session replay needs to clearly display layout, design and content of the page being replayed.
+At a time when sites are personalised so uniquely to the individual visitor, the replay must be the actual layout, design and content seen by the visitor at the exact time of their visit.

-Next, session replay needs to show a visitor’s journey at the speed at which the visitor interacted with the web site.
-If you are using session replay to understand customer behaviour on a web site, you absolutely have to see exactly how long it takes a customer to interact with each component of your web site to truly identify the struggle points.
+Session replay needs to show a visitor’s journey at the speed at which the visit took place.
+If you are using session replay to understand customer behaviour, it is vital to see exactly how long it takes

 Cross-domain and https